v-eenay/servlet-user-authentication-and-profile/README.md

 This project is designed to help students learn:
 1. Jakarta Servlet API fundamentals
-2. JSP and JSTL for dynamic web pages
+2. JSP for dynamic web pages
 3. Session management and security
 4. Database integration with JDBC
 5. Object-Oriented Programming principles